dasch-swiss/dsp-tools/README.md

-## Contributing to the documentation
+## Contributing to the Documentation

 The documentation is a collection of [Markdown](https://en.wikipedia.org/wiki/Markdown) files in the `docs` folder.
 They are converted to HTML with [MkDocs](https://pypi.org/project/mkdocs/).